Persistent Very Sore Rash Around Stoma - Seeking Advice

 CrappyColon

-Hey, there are some experts here on stoma care so hopefully you’ll be getting lots of ideas soon.
+Hey, there are some experts here on stoma care, so hopefully, you'll be getting lots of ideas soon.
 Do you have access to an ostomy/wound care nurse (consultant) or dermatologist?
 Are you still under the time frame where he is under the care of the surgeon?
 How long has your son had his stoma?
 Is his a colostomy or ileostomy?
 Did anything change in what supplies he uses?
 Is anything leaking onto his skin?
-I have kids around the same age so I’m guessing this is putting him in a funk.
-It’s hard watching your kid go through stuff and wanting so badly to help it make better for them.
+I have kids around the same age, so I'm guessing this is putting him in a funk.
+It's hard watching your kid go through stuff and wanting so badly to help make it better for them.

 Gray Logo for MeetAnOstoMate